tytydraco/yessleep/out/I_saw_myself_die_over_and_over_I_cant_escape.md

 “I don’t give a shit about work!”
 I said, exploding.
 “Someone is coming here to kill us, all of us.
 Trust me.
 I know it sounds crazy, but I saw it happen.
 We have to go.”
 Lillian walked into the room, bleary-eyed, looking small and helpless, carrying her stuffed puppy in one arm.

 “Daddy, what’s wrong?” she said in a barely audible voice.
-“Are you sick?”
+“Are you sick?
+What's that goop all over you?”

 “I am fine, sweetie,” I said, going over to her and stroking her smooth cheek.
 I was so happy to see her alive and healthy that tears started falling down my face.
 “But we have an emergency.
 Go pack your things, enough for a couple of days.
 We’re leaving here in ten minutes.”
 My wife sighed, getting out of bed.
 She grabbed a suitcase from the closet and started throwing clothes and toiletries into it.
 A sense of relief washed over me when I saw her packing.